Yennai Arindhaal: Plot

-Sathya returns to Chennai after 6 years, where he learns that his friend Kandha's 15-year-old daughter Niranjana has gone missing.
-He discovers that Victor has resurfaced and is stealing organs illegally with foreign doctors to earn millions, and is trying to save his new customer, billionaire Muruganandham who needs a heart transplant.
-Sathya is able to find the child and eventually the organ theft network's next target, Thenmozhi.
-Sathya is reinstated into the police department and leaves for Boston.
+Sathya returns to Chennai after 4 years, where he learns that his friend Saravanan's 15-year-old daughter Niranjana has gone missing.
+He discovers that Victor has resurfaced and is stealing organs illegally with foreign doctors to earn millions.
+Victor is trying to save his wealthy customer Muruganandham, who needs a heart transplant.
+Sathya finds the child and eventually the organ theft network's next target, Thenmozhi.
+Sathya is reinstated in the police department and leaves for Boston.

-Present: Sathya lets Thenmozhi stay in their house with Isha.
+In the present, Sathya lets Thenmozhi stay in their house with Isha.
 In an attempt to get Thenmozhi, Victor and his team kidnap Isha, who is held captive by Lisa.
-Victor tells Sathya that he will release Isha only if he surrenders Thenmozhi, to which Sathya accepts.
+Victor tells Sathya that he will release Isha only if he surrenders Thenmozhi, which Sathya accepts.
 When they arrive at the location, they kill Muruganandham.
-Sathya finds Thenmozhi's location, and leaves to find Isha, who is held at knifepoint by Lisa and attempts to stab Isha which makes Sathya to shoot and kill her, which leaves Victor heartbroken.
+Sathya finds Thenmozhi's location and leaves to locate Isha, who is held at knifepoint by Lisa and attempts to stab Isha, which makes Sathya shoot and kill Lisa, leaving Victor heartbroken.

-Victor sneaks into Sathya's house, kills all the policemen positioned on Sathya's house and reveals himself as Hemanika's killer.
-The duo engages in a bloody fight with Sathya victorious; he slashes Victor like how Victor did to Hemanika, he drags a wounded Victor outside and leaves his colleagues to kill him.
+Victor sneaks into Sathya's house, kills all the officers positioned in Sathya's house, and reveals himself as Hemanika's killer.
+The duo engages in a bloody fight, where Sathya mortally wounds Victor in the same way Hemanika was killed.
+Sathya drags a wounded Victor outside and leaves his colleagues to kill him.
 Isha and Thenmozhi plan out the former's birthday.
 Thenmozhi promises to be with Isha throughout the day.
-Before Sathya takes Isha home, he reminds Thenmozhi of the pending coffee that Thenmozhi wanted to have with Sathya, indicating that he is ready to move on with Thenmozhi.
+Before taking Isha home, Sathya reminds Thenmozhi of the pending coffee that Thenmozhi wants to have with Sathya, indicating that Sathya is ready to move on with Thenmozhi.